What are the best electric guitar strings?

 Behind the apparent contradiction is a fundamental tonal truth.
 Strings are an important link in your signal chain, just like an overdrive pedal or an amp - so what works for your heroes won’t necessarily bring out the best in your own sound, because every player’s touch and feel is unique.

-To help you get there quicker, we’ve put together this guide to the top electric strings on the market today, spanning traditional and innovative approaches.
-Hopefully next time you change a set of strings it’ll open some doors to new sounds.
+To help you get there quicker, we’ve put together this guide to the big names in electric strings today, spanning traditional and innovative approaches, and some notes on their performance.
+Next time you change a set of strings hopefully it’ll open some doors to new sounds.

 1. Ernie Ball Paradigm